TRAVELABROOD.COM.AU

 Having arrived from London late in the afternoon, we were meeting up with cousins who had flown in from Zurich.
 We had a fabulous tapas dinner at Burro.
 With a casual bar on the top floor and restaurant overlooking the main square, the food and wine was fresh and well presented.
 Keep in mind that portions are designed for 2-3 people, so we ordered double of everything for our party of six.

-We had two nights in Reykjavik and had hired a car so that we could venture out to one of the local supermarkets and buy supplies for our eight day drive around the country.
+We had two nights in Reykjavik and had hired a car so that we could venture out to one of the local supermarkets and buy supplies for our eight-day drive around the country.
 The main supermarkets in Iceland are Hagkaup, Kronan and Bonus.
 All of these can be found dotted around the country as well as other mini-markets such as Netto.

 The Whale Museum houses 23 man-made life size models of whales commonly found in the waters around Iceland.
 It was informative and interesting and worth the visit.